SahilB1/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A fun and easy tic-tac-toe game built in Java.
+A fun tic-tac-toe game built in Java.